StealthHydra179/spurhacks2025/README.md

 - **Privacy and Security**: Developed best practices for storing and processing sensitive financial information while maintaining user privacy and regulatory compliance.

-**AI-Powered Categorization**: Discovered the nuances of using AI for transaction categorization:

-- **Pattern Recognition**: Learned how to train and fine-tune AI models to recognize spending patterns and assign appropriate categories to transactions.

-- **Fallback Strategies**: Implemented robust fallback mechanisms when AI categorization fails, ensuring users always have categorized transactions.

-- **User Feedback Integration**: Developed systems to learn from user corrections and improve categorization accuracy over time.

-**Modern Web Development**: Enhanced our skills in building complex web applications:

-- **State Management**: Learned effective techniques for managing complex application state, especially when dealing with real-time financial data and AI interactions.
+**Modern Web Development**: Enhanced our skills in building complex web applications by learning effective techniques for managing complex application state, especially when dealing with real-time financial data and AI interactions.
+We also mastered creating responsive interfaces that work seamlessly across different devices and screen sizes while maintaining functionality and usability throughout the user experience.

-- **Real-time Updates**: Implemented systems for updating the UI in real-time as AI actions are performed, providing immediate feedback to users.

-- **Responsive Design**: Mastered creating interfaces that work seamlessly across different devices and screen sizes while maintaining functionality and usability.

 ## CapySpend's Future